Why This Matters

 Battle of Teutoburg Forest (9 CE)

-• Strategic reorientation forced Rome to adopt a defensive posture on its northern frontier, establishing the Rhine-Danube boundary that would define the empire
+- The resulting strategic reorientation forced Rome to adopt a defensive posture on its northern frontier, establishing the Rhine-Danube boundary that would define the empire's European limits.

 Battle of Adrianople (378 CE)

-• Military transformation accelerated as Rome increasingly relied on barbarian foederati (allied troops) rather than citizen legions
+- Military transformation accelerated as Rome increasingly relied on barbarian foederati (allied troops serving under their own leaders) rather than citizen legions, fundamentally changing the character of the Roman army.

-Compare: Teutoburg Forest vs. Adrianople—both were catastrophic defeats that reshaped Roman strategy, but Teutoburg came during Rome's rise (forcing a strategic choice) while Adrianople came during decline (revealing systemic weakness).
+Compare: Teutoburg Forest vs. Adrianople were both catastrophic defeats that reshaped Roman strategy, but Teutoburg came during Rome's rise (forcing a deliberate strategic choice to limit expansion) while Adrianople came during decline (revealing systemic weakness the empire could no longer recover from).
 This distinction is crucial for periodization questions.

 Quick Reference Table